benchopt/benchopt/doc/tutorials/add_solver.rst

 Specifying the solver parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can specify the parameters describing the internal functioning of the solver by adding an attribute ``parameters``.
+You can specify the solver's hyperparameters by adding an attribute ``parameters``.
-This attribute is a dictionary whose keys are the parameters of the solver.
+This attribute is a dictionary whose keys are the solver's hyperparameters.

-If our solver were to have two hyperparameters ``stepsize`` and ``momentum``, we would have defined their default values as follows
+In our case, let's declare that our solver has two hyperparameters, ``stepsize`` and ``momentum``.
+We implement them as follows:

 .. code-block:: python
     :caption: solvers/mysolver.py